llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 Low if you don't support running JIT'ed code.

-### Description

-The deallocate memory packet is `_m<addr>` where you pass in the address you got back from a previous call to the allocate memory packet.
-It returns `OK` if the memory was successfully deallocated, or `EXX`" for an error, or an empty response if not supported.

 ## qMemoryRegionInfo:\<addr\>

 Get information about the address range that contains `<addr>`.

-### Priority To Implement

-Medium.
-This is nice to have, but it isn't necessary.
-It helps LLDB do stack unwinding when we branch into memory that isn't executable.
-If we can detect that the code we are stopped in isn't executable, then we can recover registers for stack frames above the current frame.
-Otherwise we must assume we are in some JIT'ed code (not JIT code that LLDB has made) and assume that no registers are available in higher stack frames.

-### Description

 We added a way to get information for a memory region.
 The packet is:
 ```